Corps Commanders Conference: Forum hopes Afghan soil will not be used for anti-Pakistan acts

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The 241st Corps Commanders’ Conference, chaired by Chief of the Army Staff (COAS) General Qamar Javed Bajwa, held at the GHQ here on Tuesday.
+The 241st Corps Commanders’ Conference, chaired by Chief of Army Staff (COAS) General Qamar Javed Bajwa, held at GHQ here.

 According to the Inter-Services Public Relations (ISPR), the participants took comprehensive review of the global, regional and domestic security environment, with particular focus on situation along borders, especially the Line of Control (LoC), Working Boundary and Pak-Afghan border.

-The forum was apprised about the evolving operational imperatives and corresponding strategy to meet the upcoming challenges.
-The COAS expressed satisfaction over army’s operational readiness in view of the emerging security threats.
+The forum was apprised about evolving operational imperatives and corresponding strategy to meet the upcoming challenges.
+The COAS expressed satisfaction over Army’s operational readiness in view of the emerging security threats.

 While reviewing recent developments in Afghan peace process and its effects on security situation, especially along Pak-Afghan border, the forum reaffirmed Pakistan’s support for regional peace and stability.